! --creates a hanging indent style-->Skip to Main Content

 4. Check for online full-text from any other place you may have online database access for example:

 a.
-Your local public library (May not hold many scientific journals, but you may be surprised by what they do offer.)
+Your local public library (May not hold many scholarly titles, but you may be surprised by what they do offer.)

-5. Check to see if SPU has access to the journal title in any other format - for example microfilm or print copy:
+5. Check to see if SPU has access to the journal title in any format:

-a.
-Using the SPU Catalog link you can check to see if we own the title in paper or microfilm.
+Using the SPU Catalog link you can check to see if we have access to the title in paper, microfilm, or online.

-ii.
-If we own the title in paper, you will need to come into the library and make a photocopy/scan for yourself
+If we own the title in paper, you can come into the library to make a photocopy or scan, but for print or microfilm you may also use the Interlibrary Loan/Document Delivery form to request a scan.

 6. If you do not have access to the article any other way:

 Fill out the Interlibrary Loan request form and we will try to get a copy of the article for you.
-Please see the library’s interlibrary loan page for more information: http://spu.edu/library/about-the-library/departments/interlibrary-loan
+Please see the library’s Interlibrary Loan page for more information.